barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ### Income allocation

 On payday, money arrives in the Nationwide account.
-It's split up between goal envelopes, pending envelopes, and saved envelopes as appropriate.
+It's split up between discretionary envelopes, goal envelopes, pending envelopes, and saved envelopes as appropriate.
 The allocations are fairly static, usually only changing when I intentionally change something in my process.

 However, my income doesn't necessarily exactly match my budget.
 There's usually some excess income, which I allocate to three special